GlacierView/GlacierView.github.io/tutorial.md

 The map can be navigated like the Google Maps application.
 You may search for countries of interest of regions of interest.
 In rare cases, you may search for the names of glaciers in the top search bar.
 Or the map can be navigated by clicking and dragging to a desired location.
 The zoom level will determine the viewability of the glacier polygons.

 ## Functionality
+### Data Access

+#### Image data
+Once you click within the polygon of a glacier the GLIMS ID and coordinates will appear above the map.
+Additionally, the side panel will display a button allowing a user to navigate to the google drive to download the image data for that glacier.
+You may clear the pins by clicking the clear points button on the map.
+This will allow you to click upon another desired glacier.

+#### Time Series data: Analysis Results
+Additionally, time series data corresponding to the data displayed on the side panel is also available through a time series data link.
+The data displayed on the side panel is smoothed used a 5 year moving average to display the signal of glacier retreat within the noise but the time series data available through a link is not smooth and thus one can apply whatever smoothing is most useful for any particular project.

 ### Seminal Examples
 Our app contains three seminal examples of analysis results for glacier retreat over time.